Friends Can’t Let Friends Vote Republican

 And a very cheerful Sunday to you too.

 *That would be — in cartoon form — his understanding of the way elites and the rest of (white) us now exist in geographical and social isolation, joined to his libertarian mandated conclusion that the obstacle to lower class advance is a cultural rather than a political or economic issue.
 And while from within the assumptions of his project I can follow his argument as to why he focuses solely on white America, reading of Hedges and Sacco, for one example, makes it clear how doing is part of what allows Murray to ignore the ways in which can’t account for the economic and social outcomes he seeks to explain

-Image: Thomas Cole: The Course of Empire: Desolation, 1836.Explore posts in the same categories: good books, Massive Fail, Republican knavery, Romney comment below, or link to this permanent URL from your own site.
+Image: Thomas Cole: The Course of Empire: Desolation, 1836.good books, Massive Fail, Republican knavery, Romney comment below, or link to this permanent URL from your own site.